- Casino

 North Dakota Sports Betting: What Happened in 2021?

-Essentially, the legislative session in 2021 proved the metaphorical nail in the state’s sports betting coffin.
+Essentially, the legislative session in 2021 proved to be the metaphorical nail in the state’s sports betting coffin.
 North Dakota is falling behind significantly compared to other states in the US, bar a few holdouts that are all gung-ho on gambling.

-Regardless, some state lawmakers and sports fans hoped that they would be able to push the matter through the state legislature, enabling residents to be the ones that ultimately decide in a 2022 referendum whether sports betting should be allowed in the state.
+Regardless, some state lawmakers and sports fans hoped that they would be able to push the matter through the state legislature, enabling residents to be the ones who ultimately decide in a 2022 referendum whether sports betting should be allowed in the state.

 The ballot measure was struck down in a very narrow vote that came down to 24-22, followed by another nerve-racking 24-23 vote during the reconsideration.
 Opponents against the bill simply did not budge on the matter and ruled it against the public’s best interest.

-The result is that North Dakota will be missing out on sports betting legalization in the foreseeable future, and some say probably until 2025 in the very least.
-One way to try and circumnavigate current events is to start a referendum with the backing of citizens, which would require at least 26,000 people of the legal age.
+The result is that North Dakota will be missing out on sports betting legalization in the foreseeable future, and some say probably until 2025 at the very least.
+One way to try and circumnavigate current events is to start a referendum with the backing of citizens, which would require at least 26,000 people of legal age.

 Latest Gambling News in North Dakota